vEnhance/1802/src/shorthand.typ

   Feel free to print it and have it with you.
   Note that you haven't met most of these yet, so only the first row will make sense for now.
-- Second, I'm going to avoid the shorthand when I first introduce things --- for example, I deliberately avoided any shorthand on @fig-int-chart-triangle and the later @fig-int-chart-stokes --- but later on I'll start to use it as you get more practice.
+- Second, I'm going to avoid the shorthand when I first introduce things --- for example, I deliberately avoided any shorthand on @poster-triangle and the later @poster-stokes --- but later on I'll start to use it as you get more practice.
 - Third, in each place where the shorthand _could_ be used for the first time, I'll mention it.
   That is, I'll let you know every time a new row of the table is introduced.